-This is the third level of correction for all students.
-An in-school suspension is defined as the suspension of a student from Intrepid College Prep for a period not exceeding three (3) school days that occurs on school grounds.
-An in-school-suspension occurs when students repeatedly commit moderate offenses.
-A student in in-school suspension is physically separated from other students in the classroom and is not allowed to participate in class, talk to other students, or join PRIDE Circle.
-Once the student returns to school, the student must issue a public apology in order to be welcomed back into the Intrepid College Prep community.
+This is the third level of correction for all prepsters.
+An in-school suspension is defined as the suspension of a prepster from Intrepid College Prep for a period usually not exceeding three (3) school days that occurs on school grounds.
+An in-school-suspension also occurs when prepsters repeatedly commit moderate offenses.
+A prepster in in-school suspension is physically separated from other prepsters in the classroom and is not allowed to participate in class, talk to other prepsters, or join PRIDE Circle.
+Once the prepster meets the requirements of their suspension, the prepster must issue a public apology in order to be welcomed back into the Intrepid College Prep community.

-A. What Can Lead to In-Class Suspension (ICS)?
+A. What Can Lead to In-School Suspension (ISS)?

-Specific infractions which may warrant In-Class Suspension from the community include:
+Specific infractions which may warrant In-School Suspension from the community include, but are not limited to:

-- Forgery, cheating, plagiarism or dishonesty - Skipping school or mandatory after school or weekend commitments. - Severe lack of effort, either in a particular class or generally (rarely used) - High-level infractions outside of school that happen en route to or from school (generally limited to the area near the Bell Forge Lane East corridor between Bell Road and Mt.
-View Pkwy) and any high-level infractions that occur on public or school-provided transportation through or from school. - Violating the terms of ICS by communicating with a student on ICS - As a transition back to the community from Out of School Suspension for a serious infraction.
+- Forgery, cheating, plagiarism or dishonesty - Skipping school, Friday Extension, or mandatory after school or weekend commitments. - Severe lack of effort, either in a particular class or generally (rarely used) - High-level infractions outside of school that happen en route to or from school (generally limited to the area near the Bell Forge Lane East corridor between Bell Road and Mt.
+View Pkwy) and any high-level infractions that occur on public or school-provided transportation through or from school. - Violating the terms of ISS by communicating with a prepster on ISS - Two referrals out of class in one week - As a transition back to the community from Out of School Suspension for a serious infraction.

-In addition, students who have not met behavioral expectations over an extended period of time, as measured by a PREP Report score less than a specific school-determined threshold, may face ICS.
+In addition, prepsters who have not met behavioral expectations over an extended period of time, as measured by a PRIDE Stock Certificate score less than a specific school-determined threshold, may face ISS.

-Furthermore, in order to promote and uphold our school community's values and Code of Conduct, students who communicate with a student who is on ICS also earn the consequence of being on ICS.
+Furthermore, in order to promote and uphold our school community's values and Code of Conduct, prepsters who communicate with a prepster who is on ISS also earn the consequence of being on ISS.